angelmtenor/ds-template/{{ cookiecutter.__package_slug }}/README.md

 conda create -n dev python={{ cookiecutter.python_version }} -y && conda activate dev
 ```

 **Step 2**.
 Install all dependencies and initialize the repository in editor mode.
 This step also performs quality assurance using pre-commit hooks.
 The exact steps for this process can be found under the `setup` label in the Makefile.
+It is recommended to run `make setup` twice if any warnings or format fixes have been made to ensure all pre-commit tests pass.

 ```bash
 make setup
 ```
+Please note, if any warnings are encountered or format fixes are made during the execution of the command, it is recommended to run the command a second time.
+This also applies to pre-commit instructions.
+If a pre-commit hook modifies a file during its run, executing the pre-commit again will likely pass the test.

 **Step 3**.
 (Optional) If you've created a new repository, link your local repository to the remote repository.
 Replace the URL with your repository's URL.
 If you've cloned an existing repository, you can skip this step.